Applicable Delphix Versions

-Following a Delphix Virtualization Engine upgrade to 5.3.x, an administrator may receive a warning alert pertaining to the Engine security key.
+Following a Delphix Virtualization Engine upgrade to any of the versions referenced above, an administrator may receive a warning alert pertaining to the Engine security key.
 The alert will read:

 Description The engine's security key is -182 days old, which is longer than the recommended 180 days.
 Action Generate a new secret key via the CLI (registration -> regenerate) and re-register the engine.
 Severity WARNING Hostname <ENGINE NAME> Timestamp 2018-10-05T21:11:18.454Z

 The Delphix Engine generates a unique security key at installation.
 This key is used to facilitate challenge-response authentication, a currently optional security feature for Delphix Support access to an Engine, which generates a unique time-limited login challenge code for any Support engagement.
 As a best-practice Delphix is currently recommending a 6-month key rotation policy for all Engines, and the Alert described is generated in response to detecting the age of a security key being older than 180 days.

 In Delphix 22.214.171.124 and later, this warning is no longer generated, though the steps below are provided for reference, as some environments will want to rotate the security to align with existing policies.

 The rotation of the security key is optional, regardless of enablement of challenge-response authentication.
 The alert can be dismissed if key rotation is not desired.

 However, if the security key is rotated, and challenge-response is currently used, the Engine needs to be re-registered with Delphix, which will allow Support personnel to generate the correct response codes when engaged.

 To rotate the security key, a user with sysadmin (or equivalent privileges) must login to the Engine via CLI, and rotate the key.
 Example below: